-Lehman's attempts to shift the timeline back or forward to invoke the ipso facto doctrine are of course to no avail if the modifications in question are saved by s560's safe harbor.
-Lehman argues that subordination does not fall within the safe harbor because s560 only allows swap participants to cause the 'liquidation, termination, or acceleration' of a swap.
-This list does not expressly protect subordination or modification, so Lehman concludes that they are not protected by the safe harbor.
-[9]
+Lehman's attempts to shift the timeline back or forward to invoke the ipso facto doctrine are of course to no avail if the modifications in question are saved by § 560's safe harbor.
+Lehman argues that subordination does not fall within the safe harbor because § 560 only allows swap participants to cause the "liquidation, termination, or acceleration" of a swap.
+This list does not expressly protect subordination or modification, so Lehman concludes that they are not protected by the safe harbor.9

-Lehman's counterparties dispute this reading, contending that subordination is 'an integral part' of the liquidation of a swap and so is within s560's safe harbor.[10]
-BNY, for instance, argues that the documents containing the subordination clauses are part of the swap agreement, and provide the 'liquidation mechanism' for enforcing the swap parties' rights.[11]
-Hence, because the common meaning of 'liquidate' includes the act of settling a debt by payment, the subordination clause governing how those payments are made should fall within s560's safe harbor.
-Lehman responds that the subordination provision - typically included as part of the CDO trust indenture rather than in the swap agreement itself - should not be considered part of the swap and, therefore, should not be saved by the s560 safe harbor.
-Lehman also argues that, in the context of derivative contracts, 'liquidation' refers only to calculating termination payments, not making the actual payments, and that because a distribution in accordance with a subordination clause is at most ancillary to termination, it is not protected by the safe harbor.[12]
+Lehman's counterparties dispute this reading, contending that subordination is "an integral part" of the liquidation of a swap and so is within § 560's safe harbor.10 BNY, for instance, argues that the documents containing the subordination clauses are part of the swap agreement, and provide the "liquidation mechanism" for enforcing the swap parties' rights.11 Hence, because the common meaning of "liquidate" includes the act of settling a debt by payment, the subordination clause governing how those payments are made should fall within § 560's safe harbor.
+Lehman responds that the subordination provision - typically included as part of the CDO trust indenture rather than in the swap agreement itself - should not be considered part of the swap and, therefore, should not be saved by the § 560 safe harbor.
+Lehman also argues that, in the context of derivative contracts, "liquidation" refers only to calculating termination payments, not making the actual payments, and that because a distribution in accordance with a subordination clause is at most ancillary to termination, it is not protected by the safe harbor.12

-The parties' briefs on this issue cite only one case, In re Calpine Corp, in which a creditor terminated a forward contract on the bankruptcy of the debtor.
-That termination was allowed by an ipso facto clause that fell within s556's safe harbor for such contracts, but the creditor also sought to enforce another provision of that contract under that same safe harbor.[13]
-The Calpine court held that that provision was 'ancillary' to the ipso facto clause that allowed for termination and liquidation of the contract, and so was not protected by s556's safe harbor.
-Implicitly, however, the court held that another provision requiring the non-defaulting party to provide an explanation for how to calculate the termination payment was saved by that safe harbor.[14]
-BNY claims that the subordination clause 'serves the same function' as the provision enforced in Calpine, since both 'govern[] payment in connection with liquidation of the swap agreement.'
-BNY concludes that because the Calpine court treated the calculation clause as integral enough to the liquidation process to make s556's ipso facto safe harbor apply to it, a subordination clause deserves the same treatment under s560's safe harbor.[15]
+The parties' briefs on this issue cite only one case, In re Calpine Corp., in which a creditor terminated a forward contract on the bankruptcy of the debtor.
+That termination was allowed by an ipso facto clause that fell within § 556's safe harbor for such contracts, but the creditor also sought to enforce another provision of that contract under that same safe harbor.13 The Calpine court held that that provision was "ancillary" to the ipso facto clause that allowed for termination and liquidation of the contract, and so was not protected by § 556's safe harbor.
+Implicitly, however, the court held that another provision requiring the non-defaulting party to provide an explanation for how to calculate the termination payment was saved by that safe harbor.14 BNY claims that the subordination clause "serves the same function" as the provision enforced in Calpine, since both "govern[] payment in connection with liquidation of the swap agreement."
+BNY concludes that because the Calpine court treated the calculation clause as integral enough to the liquidation process to make § 556's ipso facto safe harbor apply to it. a subordination clause deserves the same treatment under § 560's safe harbor.15 to terminate the swap.
+Metavante, being out of the money, did not terminate.
+However, § 2(a)(iii) of the parties' ISDA Master Agreement allowed Metavante to suspend its performance, which it did.